msokol98/docker-django-test/README.md

 This is a quick test application to verify that dockerization of djagno app works on both Windows and Linux.

 First, install docker onto your computer. <br/>

+You may also have to enable virtualization in your BIOS. <br />

 https://docs.docker.com/get-docker/